Integrationskurs: Development of the curriculum framework

 In connection with the entry into force of the Immigration Act on January 1, 2005, in Germany, the BAMF commissioned the Goethe-Institut in the autumn of 2006 to develop a curriculum framework for the Integrationskurs.
 The framework was published in 2007.

 To create the curriculum framework, the Goethe-Institut project group surveyed course participants and teachers as well as existing studies and works from other institutions (Institute for Migration Research and Intercultural Studies, German Adult Education Association) and the Goethe-Institut itself ("Curriculum for designing a six-month language course for Aussiedler", 1991).
-In addition, the Goethe-Institut commissioned scientists from the Ludwig Maximilian University of Munich to "research and document the language needs of participants in the Integrationskurs by surveying institutions, course providers, and course participants (InDaZ)".
+In addition, the Goethe-Institut commissioned scientists from the Ludwig-Maximilians-Universität München (LMU Munich) to "research and document the language needs of participants in the Integrationskurs by surveying institutions, course providers, and course participants (InDaZ)".

 Scientific findings on the acquisition of German as a second language, knowledge of the different backgrounds (e.g., length of stay, educational socialization, and more), the importance of migration experience, and living conditions of those taking part in the Integrationskurs in Germany were also incorporated into the formulation of the curriculum framework.

 Concerning the aspired ability of migrants to act, fundamental topics and specific areas in which they want or have to work linguistically should be determined.